GofAlpha/Adaptive-Control-System-Visualizer/README.md

 - `X-RapidAPI-Key`
 - `X-RapidAPI-Host`

-If any of the three are missing, the backend falls back to demo mode with mock data.
+If any of the three are missing, the backend now rejects requests with HTTP 400.
+No demo/mock fallback exists.

 ## Parameters